 Your rod is built around its frame, and its materials have a huge impact on performance.
 It’s not just about strength.
-Your rod’s material will play a big role in sensitivity and lifting power.
+Your rod’s material plays a big role in sensitivity and lifting power.

 You can think of carbon fiber as an upgrade from graphite.
 Everything that graphite does well, carbon fiber does better.
 Your graphite rod is light, a carbon fiber rod of the same size is lighter.
 Graphite is responsive and flexible, carbon fiber is moreso.

-The high-end rods on the market use a little bit of everything, in an intelligent way, to make a rod with more strengths and fewer weaknesses.
-I wish I could tell you more about how they do it, but everything is patented for the most part.
+The best rods on the market use a little bit of everything, in an intelligent way, to make a rod with more strengths and fewer weaknesses.
+I wish I could tell you more about how they do it but everything is patented for the most part.

 Some of the newest fly fishing rods, which have to endure incredible stresses because of their length and relative thinness, are made out of boron-based composites mixed with carbon fiber and plastic resin.